 Lag kills.
 While sometimes latency is merely a mild annoyance, we all know how irritating it can be to lose an encounter (or even a match) just because your connection lagged.

-Luckily, Fortnite allows you to monitor your ping, which is a measure of how much latency you’re currently experiencing.
-Monitoring your ping can help you make important in-game decisions, such as whether or not to engage an opponent or wait until your connection improves.
+Luckily, Fortnite allows you to monitor your ping, which is a measure of how much latency you're currently experiencing.
+Monitoring it can help you make important in-game decisions, such as whether or not to engage an opponent or wait until your connection improves.

 In this article, we're going to show you a few different ways you can view your ping in Fortnite and how you can use it to your advantage.

 Ping is a measure of your connection’s reaction speed.
 When you are in a match, you constantly send requests to the server and the server sends you responses back.
 The length of time between each request and the server's response is called your ping.

 It is measured in milliseconds.
 The higher your ping is, the slower your connection speed is and the more latency you will experience.

 Pings under 50ms are generally considered very good, while delays and lag usually start occurring at pings of around 80-100ms and above.

 How do I view my ping in Fortnite?

 There are two ways you can view it.
 The first can be found in the settings menu.
 Open the settings menu, navigate to the Game tab, and go to Matchmaking Region.